IMGT-CNRS/StatAssembly/README.md

 ## Script input files and data
 * The BAM file from analysis and its index, the presence of a cigar with `=`/`X` (match; substitution), a MD tag or a cs tag is recommended. *Some analysis won't be available without*.

+> [!TIP]
+> If your BAM file does not contain equal CIGAR format or a CS/MD tag, you can recalculate this tag without relaunching the analysis completely if you have the bam file and the assembly like:
+> ```console
+> samtools calmd -b -@ 28 full.bam assembly.fasta > align.bam
+> ```
+> Then you can use the new BAM file to have full results in the software.

 * A TSV file with the following information, separated by a tabular:
 ```tsv
 Locus Haplotype contig  start end